Global Energy Balance

 Research was supported by the National Science

-Foundation, for TEMPO (Testing Earth System Models with Paleoenvironmental
+Foundation, through TEMPO (Testing Earth System Models with Paleoenvironmental

 2000 AAG-Cartography Specialty Group First Place